adamerb/wheresWaldo/README.md

 # wheresWaldo

-*/ This is a Where is Waldo exercise using the <area> and <map> tags.
+This is a Where is Waldo exercise using the AREA and MAP tags.

 The targeted clickable link is a formatted shape.

-The page must be viewed in full screen (clickable waldo does not dynamically change with window resizing). /*
+The page must be viewed in full screen. (targeted link does not dynamically change with window resizing)